Bagnères-de-Luchon: History

 In 987 the village of "Banières" and its thermal baths around its church was described as quite successful.
 At Toussaint there was a major fair which did not have, however, the fame of that of Saint-Béat, which benefited more from trade with Spain.

-Around 1200 the hospitallers of St. John of Jerusalem installed a commandery at Frontés, between Montauban and Juzet-de-Luchon.
-The goal was to control the passage to the mountain, which was a secondary road on the Camino de Santiago, and to organize hospices for pilgrims and merchants who risked their lives in winter.
+Around 1200 the Hospitallers of St. John of Jerusalem installed a commandery at Frontés, between Montauban and Juzet-de-Luchon.
+The goal was to control the passage to the mountain, which was a secondary road on the Way of Santiago de Compostela, and to organize hospices for pilgrims and merchants who risked their lives in winter.
 The building of the Hospice de France dates from this period and is the only trace remaining of the Knights Hospitaller.
 The opening of the Port de Venasque Pass followed later.

-Then commenced a continuous struggle for centuries between the Knights hospitaller and the people who were guided by their priests.
+Then commenced a continuous struggle for centuries between the Knights Hospitaller and the people who were guided by their priests.
 The objective quickly became more economic than religious and it was not a question of sharing taxes.
 Finally the order abandoned the region.

 There have always been very few nobles in the region where the peasantry has always fought for their survival.
 The old treaties of Lies et passeries gave the people of both sides of the mountain free movement and free trade even if the kingdoms were at war.
 Any boycott would have little support as it would easily decimate the population.
 These treaties were systematically renewed and imposed on kings and bishops.
 A popular form of elected representation existed: the consuls.
 It was thus possible to speak of Pyrenean republics.

 The kings of France sought to put an end to this situation which seemed to them abnormal.

 In 1759 Baron Antoine Mégret d'Étigny, intendant of Gascony, was sent to Luchon.
 He began by creating a passable road using collective labour and expropriations.
 He was forced to appeal to a company of dragoons to hold the population in check as they were unaccustomed to such authoritarian treatment.
 In 1761 he reorganized the baths and gave them a foundation for their future development.
 In 1763 Marshal Duke of Richelieu came to take the waters and he returned in 1769 with much of the Court.
 The spa was launched.
 The Baron also developed forestry to provide timber for the navy and charcoal for forges.
 He died in 1767 at the age of 47, ruined and disgraced.